decentraland/documentation/content/player/general/in-world-features/age-rating.md

 This section offers guidelines on how to manage content settings in Decentraland, with a focus on understanding age ratings and the importance of reporting scenes that are not categorized correctly.

+> 🚧 The Explorer 2.0 desktop client does not support this feature at the moment, but it is in the plans to prioritize its implementation.
+Stay tuned.

 ### Age Rating

 To maintain a safe and suitable environment for its community, Decentraland utilizes an age rating system.
 Scenes can be categorized into two main ratings for this purpose: